LuckyDog-Studios/parallaxprototype/README.md

-# Parralax Prototype
+# Parallax Prototype

-**Parralax Prototype** is a barebones, unfinished prototype built with Godot.
+**Parallax Prototype** is a barebones, unfinished prototype built with Godot.

 ---